 |This weekly bulletin insert complements the curriculum published by the Department of Christian Education of the Orthodox Church in America.
 This and many other Christian Education resources are available at http://dce.oca.org.|

-On Wednesday of this week we remember a saint who began life possessing many of the delights the world can offer, and willingly gave them all up.
+The Church remembers a saint who began life possessing many of the delights the world can offer, and willingly gave them all up.
 He is Saint Hilarion, who became one of the foremost ascetics of Palestine.

 Born to pagan parents in a town called Thabatha, south of Gaza, Hilarion had a happy and relatively carefree childhood.
 He read and played music, enjoyed sports and games, and idled away hours with his friends.
 There was little to suggest that he would deny himself the pleasures of life as he grew up.